 For over 60 years, we have worked with architects, builders, designers and homeowners to ensure they get the perfect wood floor or architectural element.
 All of our floors are custom made for each customer and their unique specifications and can be delivered anywhere in the U.S.

 Our friendly and knowledgeable staff can help you determine which floor will fit your unique needs and answer any questions you may have.
-Contact us by phone at (336) 835-6409 or email at [email protected].
+Contact us by phone at (336) 835-6409 or Contact Us.

 Estimates are generated at initial request with a reference to lead time.
 When the estimate is turned into an actual order we will be better able to give a more accurate lead time.